Rules of Professional Conduct: Rule 7.1--Communications Concerning a Lawyer's Services

 (2) Contains an assertion about the lawyer or the lawyer’s services that cannot be substantiated.

-(2) A lawyer shall not give anything of value to a person (other than the lawyer’s partner or employee) for recommending the lawyer’s services through in-person contact.
+(c) A lawyer shall not pay money or give anything of material value to a person (other than the lawyer's partner or employee) in exchange for recommending the lawyer's services except that a lawyer may:

 This rule governs all communications about a lawyer’s services, including advertising.
 It is especially important that statements about a lawyer or the lawyer’s services be accurate, since many members of the public lack detailed knowledge of legal matters.
 Certain advertisements such as those that describe the amount of a damage award, the lawyer’s record in obtaining favorable verdicts, or those containing client endorsements, unless suitably qualified, have a capacity to mislead by creating an unjustified expectation that similar results can be obtained for others.
 Advertisements comparing the lawyer’s services with those of other lawyers are false or misleading if the claims made cannot be substantiated.